-This course will familiarize students with some basic principles of physics through their applications to selected devices such as radios, cell phones, the basic electronic components of computers, lasers and LEDs, radiation therapy in medicine, and even nuclear weapons.
-In learning the basic physics behind these modern inventions, you will develop a deeper understanding of how the physical world works and gain a new appreciation of everyday phenomena that are ordinarily taken for granted.
-This course is designed for non-science students with an interest in the natural world.
+This course will familiarize students with some basic principles of physics through their applications to selected everyday phenomena and technology.
+Students will conduct experiments with everyday objects and toys to illustrate topics.
+Topics include kinematics (motion), mechanics (forces), thermodynamics (heat), and electromagnetism.
+In learning the basic physics responsible for ordinary occurrences, students will develop a deeper understanding of how the physical world works and gain a new appreciation of everyday phenomena that are ordinarily taken for granted.
+This course is designed for non-science students with an interest in the naturalworld(SCI | CAR,SQR)